Why sleeping next to your dog is the best health decision you can make

 A National Institute of Health study shows that petting and talking to your dog lowers your blood pressure more than conversing with another person.

-The study found the subjects’ blood pressure rates were lowest when petting their dogs.
+The study found that the subjects’ blood pressure was lowest when petting their dogs.

-Blood pressure slightly increased while talking to their dogs and rose even more when talking to humans.
+Blood pressure increased slightly while talking to their dogs and rose further when talking to humans.

 Science says: Feel safe